Planning Performance Metrics

 What percentage of applications received an incomplete letter, complete letter, or decision within 30 days from the date of application submittal?

-*Data as of 3/14/23.
-Actual: 93 of 102 applications met the target.
-The percentage of applications that received an initial response is 91%, compared to 98% reported on March 1, 2023.
-This decrease may be attributed to a 45% increase in the number of applications requiring an initial review in a two-week period, from 60 to 102 applications.
+*Data as of 9/20/24.
+Actual: 439 of 580 applications met the target.
+The percentage of applications that received an initial response within 30 days is 76%, compared to 78% reported in April 2024.

 Why is this metric important?